FlorianMuellerklein/kaggle_ncfm/README.md

 **Ideas to Improve Localization**

 * Try different parameters for network and training.
 We have a small dataset, overfitting is a problem.
+* Better data augmentation for training bounding boxes.
+Need to be careful that the bounding boxes will still over the fish.
+* Average bounding box for a few networks.
 * We have big differences in the number of examples for each class.
 Might try oversampling.
 * Try dropout within the ResNet like how wide-ResNets utilize it.
 * ResNet might have too much capacity for such a small dataset.
 However, preliminary results look good.